Zombeavers

-Zombeavers is a 2014 American horror comedy film directed by Jordan Rubin, based on a script by Al Kaplan, Jordan Rubin, and Jon Kaplan.
+Zombeavers is a 2014 American horror comedy, direct-to-video film directed by Jordan Rubin, based on a script by Al Kaplan, Jordan Rubin, and Jon Kaplan.
 The film follows a group of college kids staying at a riverside cottage that are attacked by a swarm of zombie beavers.
 A trailer for the film was released in early February 2014 and went viral.
 The film had its world premiere on April 19, 2014, at the Tribeca Film Festival.
-The film was released in the U.S. on March 20, 2015.
-In December 2014, Zombeavers was released on DVD.
+The film was released direct-to-video in December 2014, receiving a brief limited theatrical release in the U.S. on March 20, 2015.

 Plot

 While transporting toxic chemicals, a pair of truckers strike a deer and lose one of their canisters.
 It rolls into a river, floats downstream, and splashes several beavers at their dam.

 Later, college students Mary, Zoe, and Jenn arrive at Mary's cousin's cabin near the dam.
 Although Zoe and Jenn are distraught that there is no cell phone coverage, Mary insists that they spend the next two days without interruptions from technology or boys.
 While swimming at the lake, the girls discover the beaver dam.
 When Jenn swims closer to see a beaver, they are surprised by a bear.
 Smyth, a local hunter, scares off the bear and admonishes the girls to stay away from the beavers and dress more appropriately.

 At night, the girls' boyfriends – Buck, Tommy, and Sam – arrive and play a prank on them.
 Annoyed, Mary orders them to leave, but Zoe, who knew they were coming, insists they stay.
 Jenn talks Mary into letting them stay, as she wants to resolve her relationship issues with Sam, who has cheated on her.
 As the couples separate, Jenn leaves to take a shower, only to be attacked by a beaver.
 Tommy kills it with a baseball bat, but Jenn and Mary feel something is wrong with it beyond rabies.
 They put the corpse in a bag and put it outside on the porch.
 In the morning, they discover it is missing, and Jenn insists that it was not merely eaten by wildlife.

 All but Jenn go swimming in the lake.
 Sam and Mary discuss whether to tell Jenn about their affair, but they are interrupted when beavers chew off Buck's foot and scratch Tommy.
 The same beaver that attacked Jenn earlier chases her back to the house.
 She pins it to the counter with a knife, but not before it scratches her leg.
 Sam throws Zoe's dog into the water as a distraction, and the rest of the group flee to the house, where they realize the beavers have cut the phone lines.
 As zombie beavers surround the house, Tommy offers to leave with Buck to get help, and Zoe accompanies him.
 Their drive is interrupted as the beavers bring down a tree in the road, and Tommy sets off on foot, only to be crushed by another falling tree.